 Range: E18 Physical Thing

 Superproperty of: E11 Modification.
 P31 has modified (was modified by): E24 Physical Human-Made Thing

+S17 Physical Genesis.
+O17 generated (was generated by): E18 Physical Thing

 Quantification: many to many, necessary (1,n:0,n)

 Scope note: This property associates an instance of S18 Alteration process with an instance of E18 Physical Thing which was altered by this activity.